HappySeaFox/sail/README.md

 - Image viewers
 - Game developers
-- Anyone who needs to load or save images in different image formats and who needs a clean and comprehensive API for that
+- Anyone who needs to load or save images in different image formats with a clean and comprehensive API

 ## Features overview